 Latest Conveyancer Reviews

 Finding a conveyancer

 A good conveyancer is crucial for finalising the home buying process, which means that it is important to take your time and find someone who is both qualified and trustworthy.
 Plentific can take time and stress out of your search by instantly generating a list of the best conveyancers in your local area, each of which will have a Plentific profile where you can view their qualifications, reviews and past projects.
-By hiring a 'verified' conveyancer, you will also gain coverage for your job from the Plentific Guarantee, which will protect your investment from start to finish.
+Once you book your job with Plentific, you will also be covered by the industry-unique Plentific Guarantee.

 Conveyancers are required to oversee the process of buying, selling or remortgaging your home.
 They ensure the legal requirements are met and are responsible for progression the sale to completion.
 Conveyancers act as trusted advisors and consultants through complicated legal processes and so it’s important to research their background and expertise as well as meeting them to assess their suitability.

 What to think about when looking for a local conveyancer

 Location is the first port of call for choosing a conveyancer, that’s why we recommend you choose local experts from Plentific - you want the conveyancer to be close by and familiar with your area.
 It’s also reasonable to seek a conveyancer who has come highly recommended and rated through a trusted peer.

 That being said, you want to go beyond word-of-mouth and verify their professionalism through checking their background and qualifications.
 All conveyancers belonging to The Law Society’s CQS - Conveyancing Quality Scheme - have to adhere to the scheme’s strict code of conduct.
 They are required to maintain the recognised quality standard for residential conveyancing practises.